-Let us briefly recall (cf. ~\cite[p.218]{V83}, \cite{CNP} for details) that the hyperasymptotic expansion of $\varphi(h,x)$ for $h\to 0+$ is obtained as follows.
-Fix $x$ and draw an infinite integration path $\gamma$ in the complex plane of $s$ to the left of the singularities $c_1,c_2,...,c_k,...$ of $\Phi(s,x)$, fig.\ref{Paper3p3},left, so that, at least morally, $\varphi(h,x)=\int_\gamma \Phi(s,x) e^{-s/h} ds$.
+Singularities of $\Phi$ and the precise structure of the manifold on which $\Phi$ is defined are important because they allow us to obtain the hyperasymptotic expansion of $\varphi(h,x)$ for $h\to 0+$ as follows (cf. ~\cite[p.218]{V83}, \cite{CNP}).
+Fix $x$ and identify one of the sheets of the Riemann surface of $\Phi(x,s)$ with a complex plane of $s$ minus countably many cuts $c_1+\R_{\ge 0}, c_2+\R_{\ge 0}, ..., c_k+\R_{\ge 0}$ in the positive real direction.
+Draw an infinite integration path $\gamma$ in $\C$ to the left of $c_1,c_2,...,c_k,...$, fig.\ref{Paper3p3},left, so that, at least morally, $\varphi(h,x)=\int_\gamma \Phi(s,x) e^{-s/h} ds$.
 Using analyticity of $\Phi(s,x)$ and under appropriate conditions on its growth at infinity one can push the integration contour $\gamma$ to the right and rewrite

 where infinite integration paths $\gamma_k$ ``hang" on the singularities $c_k$, fig.\ref{Paper3p3},middle.
-Finally, one deforms each $\gamma_k$ so that both infinite branches lie on different sheets of the Riemann surface right on top of each other, rewrites
+Finally, one deforms each $\gamma_k$ so that both infinite branches lie on different sheets of the Riemann surface right on top of each other, and rewrites

-where $\Delta_{c_k}\Phi$ denotes the jump of $\Phi$ across the cut starting at $c_k$ and the integral is taken along a semi-infinite real analytic path similar to those on fig.\ref{Paper3p3},right.
-Asymptotic expansions of this type can now be calculated using Watson's lemma and combined to a hyperasymptotic expansion \eqref{hyperasexpn}.
-We would like to reiterate that we have used existence of the analytic continuation of $\Phi(s,x)$ just a little bit beyond the cuts starting from its first-sheet singularities.
+where $\Delta_{c_k}\Phi$ denotes the jump of $\Phi$ across the cut starting at $c_k$.
+The integrals on the R.H.S. of \eqref{eq442} are taken along semi-infinite real analytic paths similar to those on fig.\ref{Paper3p3},right.
+The asymptotic expansions of these integrals can now be calculated using Watson's lemma and combined to a hyperasymptotic expansion \eqref{hyperasexpn}.